 In managing its limited resources, the Department has focused on making the courts accessible to the public, ensuring that cases are resolved in a timely manner, and assisting individuals with navigating the court system.
 To achieve these goals, the Department in recent years has requested and received resources related to public access and the efficient and effective operation of the court system.
-These resources include: (1) language interpreters who help individuals who do not speak English as their primary language access the courts and understand the court process; (2) family court facilitators to improve the public's access to Domestic Relations court proceedings, expedite the processing of cases involving the dissolution of marriage and parental responsibility disputes, and provide early, active, and ongoing case management; and (3) self-represented litigant coordinators who provide self-represented litigants with the information they need to proceed with their cases, thereby increasing citizen access to justice and allowing for more streamlined case processing.
+These resources include: (1) judicial officers and case processing staff to ensure the courts are adequately staffed to process cases, (2) language interpreters and translators who help individuals who do not speak English as their primary language access the courts and understand the court process; (3) family court facilitators to improve the public's access to Domestic Relations court proceedings, expedite the processing of cases involving the dissolution of marriage and parental responsibility disputes, and provide early, active, and ongoing case management; and (4) self-represented litigant coordinators who provide self-represented litigants with the information they need to proceed with their cases, thereby increasing citizen access to justice and allowing for more streamlined case processing.